InzamZ/CFBooster/README.md

 # CFBooster

+## Something diff
+This is forked from [CFBooster](https://github.com/fjzzq2002/CFBooster).

+To parse more platforms , I use a extension [competitive-companion](https://github.com/jmerle/competitive-companion) so that this tools can be used in both Windows and Ubuntu.
+In fact, to use it you just need python3 and a browser with extension competitive-companion worked.

+## Upstream resp readme

 #### What's this?

 A small tool that may help you a bit in Codeforces contests. **(Currently C++ only)**